borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 $\mathbf{T}_{BW}$

-We can also say that the righ-hand convention describes the process _from a fixed, world frame_ while the left-hand one does it _from the robot's perspective_.
+According to this formulation, we can interpret the right-hand convention as a description of the process _from a fixed, world frame_ while the left-hand one does it _from the robot's perspective_.
 The interesting thing is that we can always go from one to the other by inverting the matrices:

 $\mathbf{T}_{WB}^{-1} = \mathbf{T}_{BW}$

 So the inverse _swaps_ the subindices, effectively changing our _point-of-view_ to describe the world.

-Using one convention or the other does not matter.
-The important thing is to **stay consistent**.
+**Using one convention or the other does not matter.
+The important thing is to stay consistent**.
 In fact, by making the frames explicit in our convention we can always check if we are making mistakes.
 Let us say we are using the right-hand notation as above, and our odometer is providing increments _relative to the previous body state_.
-Our increments $\Delta\mathbf{T}_i$ will be effectively $\Delta\mathbf{T}_{B_{i} B_{i+1} }$, i.e, it's a transformation that describes the pose of the body at time $i+1$ relative to the previous one $i$.
+Our increments $\Delta\mathbf{T}_i$ will be $\Delta\mathbf{T}_{B_{i} B_{i+1} }$, i.e, it's a transformation that describes the pose of the body at time $i+1$ relative to the previous one $i$.

 Hence, the actual pose of the body at time $i+1$ expressed in the world frame $W$ is: